ssbsukirat/medicine/Renal/Approach to Renal Disease.md

 - Immune complex disease -->
 	- **low C3** d/t high clearance of circulating complement with deposits in glomerular subendothelial space
 	- SLE, cryoglobulinemia may have pulmonary hemorrhage
 	- cryoglobulinemia - low C4 complement and a high rheumatoid factor, and the syndrome may be caused by paraproteinemias or hepatitis C
+	- crescentic RPGN but with normal C3 complement is a form of IgA vasculitis **(Henoch-Schonlein purpura),**
+		- skin vasculitis characterized by palpable purpura, gastrointestinal bleeding, and arthralgias, and in the vasculitic form, pulmonary hemorrhage
+	-